 Step 3: Upgrade your appraisal license

-Once you complete your qualifying education courses and have 2,000 hours of training, you can upgrade your license.
+Once you complete your qualifying education courses and training hours, you can upgrade your license.
 You have several options for upgrading, and each level has different education and experience requirements.
 Each level also has different requirements for college-level course requirements (see chart above).
 The three levels you can upgrade to include: Licensed Appraiser, Certified Residential Appraiser, and Certified General Appraiser.

 An appraiser’s career path